-Focusing training resources on preparation for employment in the six identified growth sectors as well as port-related industries will assist in providing a workforce that is qualified and enticing to growth sector businesses looking to expand or relocate.
+Focusing training resources on preparation for employment in the six identified growth sectors will assist in providing a work-force that is qualified and enticing to growth sector businesses looking to expand or relocate.

-Strategy Capital Zoning Policy/ Operations Measurable Outcomes Implementing Bodies/Agents Timeline Funding Source Return on Investment Preserve use of eminent domain for underutilized and/or contaminated parcels of commercial and industrial land • • • Return of underutilized and/or contaminated parcels to productive use Planning, BDC, Housing, Law, MCC Years 1-6 GO Bonds, Federal Grants Increase in property taxes and revenue
+Strategy Capital Zoning Policy/ Operations Measurable Outcomes Implementing Bodies/Agents Timeline Funding Source Return on Investment NEW Preserve use of eminent domain for unde- rutilized and/or contaminated par- cels of commercial and industrial land • • Return of underutilized and/or contaminated parcels to productive use Planning, BDC, Housing, Law, MCC Years 1-6 GO Bonds, Federal Grants Increase in property taxes and revenue

 Underutilized and/or contaminated commercial and industrial parcels are a legacy of Baltimore's past.
 Often these parcels are in areas where they are now incompatible uses or are vacant properties.
 Eminent domain is often the only tool to take these properties and return them to the market for development.
-Prior to the use of eminent domain, a site specific plan will be developed that is consistent with any Area Master Plan (See LIVE, Goal 1, Objective 4, Strategy 1) and the City's Comprehensive Plan.
+Prior to the use of eminent domain, a site specific plan will be developed that is consistent with any Area Master Plan (See LIVE, Goal 1, Objective 5, Strategy 1) and the City's Comprehensive Plan.